 Raja Ampat Doberai Eco Resort – The name of Raja Ampat comes from local mythology that tells about a woman who finds seven eggs.
 Four of the seven eggs hatch and become kings that occupy four of Raja Ampat biggest islands whilst the other three become a ghost, a woman, and a stone.

 History shows that Raja Ampat was once a part of Tidore Kingdom, an influential kingdom from Maluku.
-Yet, after Holland invaded Maluku, it was shortly claimed as a part of the kingdom of Holland.
 The main occupation for people around the area of Raja Ampat is fishing since the area is dominated by the sea.
 They live in a small colony of tribes that spreads around the area.
 Although traditional culture still strongly exists, they are very welcoming to visitors.
 The dominant religion in Raja Ampat is Christian, other is Moslem.

 The oceanic natural resource around Raja Ampat makes it significantly potential as a touristic area.
 Many sources place Raja Ampat as one of their top ten popular places for diving whilst it becomes number one in terms of underwater biodiversity.